 a) You Can Wear a Baseball Cap Underneath Your Hard Hat

-Once an object falls on your head, it would be difficult for the system of the helmet to spread the impact over a wider area, thus preventing it from reaching your head.
+Once an object falls on your head, the helmet’s system would find it difficult to spread the impact over a wider area, thus preventing it from reaching your head.

 Therefore, as much as you have been wearing that baseball cap for a while because it brings back memories or is engraved with the symbol of your favorite team, you should avoid the temptation of wearing it under your hard hat.

-This will ensure your safety is guaranteed and allow you to live another day to cheer on your team at the game.
+This will ensure your safety and allow you to live another day cheering on your team at the game.

 b) Hard Hats are Designed to Outlive their Users